-Pati Patni Aur Woh Vs Panipat First Day Box Office Collections: Kartik Aaryan Beats Arjun Kapoor!
+Pati Patni Aur Woh Vs Panipat First-Day Box Office Collections: Kartik Aaryan Beats Arjun Kapoor!

 This week, Kartik Aaryan, Bhumi Pednekar and Ananya Panday's 'Pati Patni Aur Woh' locked horns with Arjun Kapoor-Kriti Sanon-Sanjay Dutt starrer 'Panipat' at the box office.
-While the first film is a modern-day adaptation of Sanjeev Kumar's 'Pati Patni Aur Woh', the latter helmed by Ashutosh Gowariker is a historical drama based on the 'Third Battle Of Panipat'.
+While the first film is a modern-day adaptation of Sanjeev Kumar's 'Pati Patni Aur Woh', the latter helmed by Ashutosh Gowariker is a historical drama based on the 'Third Battle of Panipat'.

 Out of both the films, it's 'Pati Patni Aur Woh' which performed better than 'Panipat' at the box office on the first day of release.

-'Pati Patni Aur Woh'got an excellent opening and has become Kartik Aaryan's biggest opener.
+'Pati Patni Aur Woh' got an excellent opening and has become Kartik Aaryan's biggest opener.
 The film collected Rs.
 9.10 crore on Friday.

 Trade analyst Taran Adarsh tweeted the first-day box office collection and wrote, "#PatiPatniAurWoh is excellent on Day 1...
 This, despite competing with another biggie [#Panipat], which resulted in screens/shows getting divided...
 Expect solid growth on Day 2 and 3...
 Emerges #KartikAaryan's biggest opener...
 Fri ₹ 9.10 cr. #India biz."